+Use this The anti-inflammatory diet PDF to help you get on track with your diet.
 The anti-inflammatory diet continues to show that it is a valuable tool in the fight against dangerous and disease-causing inflammation.
-Using the guidance in this blog post will help you to reduce your levels of chronic inflammation.
+Using the guidance in this PDF and blog post will help you to reduce your levels of chronic inflammation.

 While I talk about a variety of chronic health conditions, I will focus on inflammation’s affect on cancer risk.
 Because inflammation is strongly linked to cancer, reducing chronic inflammation is one of my 3 Keys to Cancer Risk Reduction.